About

 Focused Skills and Practice

-Rachel’s background in bodywork naturally led her to specialize in supporting babies in unique positions.
-She is a Spinning Babies® Aware Practitioner and has pursued additional training in breech release, offering a gentle, trauma-informed, midwife-led approach to supporting breech presentation as a complement or potential alternative to ECV.
+Rachel’s background in hands-on care naturally led her to specialize in supporting babies in unique positions.
+She is a Spinning Babies® Aware Practitioner and has pursued additional training in breech support, offering a gentle, midwife-led approach to breech presentation that may complement or precede medical options such as ECV.

 Rachel maintains ongoing education through Breech Without Borders and related trainings, supporting families seeking both skilled breech support and the option of a physiological vaginal breech birth.

-Given the inherent unpredictability of birth, Rachel has also built a strong foundation in emergency response.
+Recognizing the inherent unpredictability of birth, Rachel has built a strong foundation in emergency response.
 She is certified in NRP (Neonatal Resuscitation Program) and CPR, has completed B.E.S.T.
 (Birth Emergency Skills Training), and is EMT-trained, preparation that allows her to bring calm, capable support if birth takes an unexpected turn.

 Prenatal Massage, Craniosacral Therapy, Spinning Babies Body Balancing, Breech Release, Traditional Midwifery, Homebirth in Kansas City, Missouri, Kansas